ADHD Treatment Center For Young Adults

 ADHD can result from a variety of causes, including the brain’s processing speed.
 For example, some of those with ADHD may process information more slowly than other people, a situation that would explain the tendency for some to shut everything out and focus on one subject, “working it into the ground.”

 At Red Mountain, we understand the complexities of ADHD and the three different types, which include:

 The Red Mountain Response to ADHD

-Clients also address their issues through nutritional education from our full-time nutrition coach, as well as regular exercise, since both exercise and diet are widely considered to be key components of recovery from ADHD.
+Students also address their issues through nutritional education from our full-time wellness coach, as well as regular exercise, since both exercise and diet are widely considered to be key components of recovery from ADHD.